vincentarelbundock/Rdatasets/doc/Ecdat/rst/Yen.rst

 s
-   the ask price of the dollar in units of Yen in the spot market on friday of the current week
+   the ask price of the dollar in units of Yen in the spot market on Friday of the current week

 f
    the ask price of the dollar in units of Yen in the 30-day forward